-The Company is required to have an audit committee comprised of not less than three directors, a majority of whom are not officers or employees of the Company or of an affiliate of the Company.
+The Company is required to have an audit committee comprised of not less than three directors.
 The Company's current audit committee consists of Gordon Fretwell, Michael Haworth and Colin Kinley.

 Audit Committee Charter

 The text of the audit committee's charter is attached as Schedule "A" to this AIF.